Artphys333x/laserLBLroboticdipper/README.md

-# laserLBLroboticdipper This is the May 11, 2022 version of software for a robotic system that fabricates laser modified layer by layer thin films.
+# laserLBLroboticdipper This is where we will post the latest version of software for a robotic system that fabricates laser modified layer by layer thin films.
+This system is controlled with an Arduino Uno microcontroller.